romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 #### New Comment (improved version)

-Agile Data has various ways to automate and abstract logic, so here is another implementation, which is more suitable for adding new comments.
-The philosophy in Agile Data advise to leave database opeartion to the latest moment possible, so I'll be transparently adding "Hook" to the Article model which will link it to the parent after it's saved.
+Agile Data has various ways to automate and abstract logic, so here is another implementation which is more suitable for adding new comments.
+The philosophy in Agile Data advise to leave database operation to the latest moment possible, so I'll be transparently adding "Hook" to the Article model which will link it to the parent after it's saved.

 ``` php
 function newComment() {